IAL 10: Solar System Formation

 For more on exoplanets, see the following sites:

-1. Interactive Extra-solar Planets Catalog (The Extrasolar Planets Encyclopaedia): There are histograms of the statistics of exoplanets: number per year of discovery, number per mass, number per semi-major axis, number per period, etc.
+1. The Encyclopaedia Exoplanetary Systems: Catalogue of Exoplanets and The Encyclopaedia Exoplanetary Systems: Plots: There are histograms of the statistics of exoplanets: number per year of discovery, number per mass, number per semi-major axis, number per period, etc.

 2. Exoplanets.org: the California Planet Search site: This is the site is NOT being updated regularly since 2018 Jun30.